giliomaz/fibonacci-service-spring-boot/README.md

 ## Development Environment

-This section describes how to create the development environment used for this project.
+This section describes how to create the development environment that was originally used for this project.

 *NOTE:* All installation defaults were used unless otherwise noted.

-*NOTE:* All other versions of these applications were un-installed prior to these versions being installed.
+*NOTE:* All other versions of these applications were un-installed prior to the stated version being installed.

  - Install [JDK 7 u55](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
     - Create/Update the <code>JAVA_HOME</code> user environment variable with the <code>&lt;JDK_DIR></code>